fidoriel/fuzzed/README.md

 # ORE - The Open Reliability Editor (former FuzzEd)

 > This is a legacy application without maintenance.
 This is not ment to run anywhere exposed to the internet.
 Please make sure to run a reverse proxy with basicauth in front.
-All versions are pinned so that the `Dockerfile.production` can run.
-For a working example please see `docker-compose.prod.yml`.
+All versions are pinned so that the `Dockerfile` can build.
+For a working example please see `docker-compose.yml`.

 Note: FuzzEd becomes ORE.
 We are in the middle of that process, so don't get confused while both names are still in use.